Russel Jacob (Jake) Baker (Sí83-Mí88-SMí97-F'13) was born in

 From 1981 to 1987 he served in the United States Marine Corps Reserves.
 From 1985 to 1993 he worked for E. G. & G. Energy Measurements and the Lawrence Livermore National Laboratory designing nuclear diagnostic instrumentation for underground nuclear weapons tests at the

-Since 1993 he has consulted for various companies and laboratories including: Aerius Photonics, Amkor, Agere, Amtran, Areteí Associates, ASUS, Atmel, Cirque, Contour Semiconductor, CSR, Dell, Elm Technology, Elpida, Envision Peripherals, FLIR, Fujitsu, Funai Electric, Infineon, InvenSense, ITRAN Communications, Kingston Technology, the Lawrence Berkeley Laboratory, Lockheed-Martin, LSI, Marvell, Micron, MediaTek, Nascentric, OmniVision, Oracle, Rendition, Samsung, Sanyo, SK Hynix, Sun, Top Victory Electronics, Tower Semiconductor, TPV, Vizio, Xilinx, and Zoran.
+Since 1993 he has consulted for various companies and laboratories including: Aerius Photonics, Amkor, Agere, Amtran, Areteí Associates, ASUS, Atmel, Cirque, Contour Semiconductor, Creative Industries, CSR, Dell, Elm Technology, Elpida, Envision Peripherals, FLIR, Fujitsu, Funai Electric, GSI Technology, Infineon, InvenSense, ITRAN Communications, Kingston Technology, the Lawrence Berkeley Laboratory, Lockheed-Martin, LSI, Marvell, Micron, MediaTek, Nascentric, OmniVision, Oracle, Rendition, Samsung, Sanyo, SK Hynix, Sun, Target, Top Victory Electronics, Tower Semiconductor, TPV, Vizio, Xilinx, and Zoran.

 Professor Baker holds over 200 granted or pending patents in integrated circuit design.
 Among his inventions is the K-Delta-1-Sigma modulator topology used in the Baker analog-to-digital converter.
 He is a member of the electrical engineering honor society Eta Kappa Nu, a licensed Professional Engineer, a popular lecturer that has delivered over 50 invited talks around the world, an IEEE Fellow, and the author of the books CMOS Circuit Design, Layout, and Simulation, CMOS Mixed-Signal Circuit Design, and a coauthor of DRAM Circuit Design: Fundamental and High-Speed Topics.
 He received the 2000 Best Paper Award from the IEEE Power Electronics Society, the 2007 Frederick Emmons Terman Award, and the 2011 IEEE Circuits and Systems (CAS) Education Award.

-He also currently serves, or has served, as a member of the first Academic Committee of the State Key Laboratory of Analog and Mixed-Signal VLSI at the University of Macau (2007-present), as editor for the Wiley-IEEE Press Book Series on Microelectronic Systems (2010-present), on the IEEE Solid-State Circuits Society (SSCS) Administrative Committee (2011-present), as an Advisory Professor to the School of Electronic and Information Engineering at Beijing Jiaotong University (2012-present), as the Technology Editor for the IEEE Solid-State Circuits Magazine (2012-present), and as a Distinguished Lecturer for the SSCS (2013-present).
+He also currently serves, or has served, on the IEEE Press Editorial Board (1999-2004), as a member of the first Academic Committee of the State Key Laboratory of Analog and Mixed-Signal VLSI at the University of Macau (2007-present), as editor for the Wiley-IEEE Press Book Series on Microelectronic Systems (2010-present), on the IEEE Solid-State Circuits Society (SSCS) Administrative Committee (2011-2016), as an Advisory Professor to the School of Electronic and Information Engineering at Beijing Jiaotong University (2012-present), as the Technology Editor for the IEEE Solid-State Circuits Magazine (2012-present), and as a Distinguished Lecturer for the SSCS (2013-present).